 The enterprise hit the headlines last year when it unveiled its list of powerful supporters.
 “That escalated the project and helped catalyse the interest of other galleries,” said Art.sy’s chief operating officer, Sebastian Cwilich, formerly Christie’s executive and Haunch of Venison director.
 He said that more than 130 international dealers have signed on, including big names such as Pace, David Zwirner and Acquavella, as well as younger galleries like New York’s James Fuentes and Untitled.

-Devised by chief executive and Princeton computer science engineer, Carter Cleveland, Art.sy hopes to take art to a wider potential audience.
+Devised by developer, Carter Cleveland, Art.sy hopes to take art to a wider potential audience.
 Modelling itself on successful music sites like Pandora, it uses “genome technology” to make connections between works of art based on shared characteristics to introduce users to works they might not otherwise know.

 The pricing structure is unusual.
 Rather than pay a subscription fee, participating galleries are asked to pay Art.sy a sales commission: 15% of the first $10,000 profit (the amount remaining once the dealer has paid the artist’s share and production costs), and 10% of anything above that.
 As sales are conducted off-site, Art.sy is reliant on the honesty of the participating galleries.
 While the number of introductions can be tracked, the organisers have no way of knowing if a transaction has occurred.
 “Is it possible that someone may not report a sale?” asked Cwilich.
 “Of course—there are always bad actors.
 But, by and large, I believe people will do the right thing.”
 He added: “If we can create new collectors then galleries will be only too happy to pay commissions.”